Tanjung Redeb

-Tanjung Redeb is a town and district which is the administrative centre of Berau Regency, in East Kalimantan Province, Indonesia.
+Tanjung Redeb is a town and administrative district (kecamatan) which is the administrative centre of Berau Regency, in East Kalimantan Province of Indonesia.
 It covers an area of 24.42 km2, and at the 2020 Census it had a population of 71,231.
+The official estimate as at mid 2024 was 78,230.

+Administration

+Tanjung Redeb district is composed of six urban villages (kelurahan).

 Climate

 Tanjung Redeb has a tropical rainforest climate (Af) with moderate rainfall from July to September and heavy rainfall in the remaining months.